dhaun/scrivx2pltr/README.md

 If you are using Scrivener labels or keywords (or both) to connect scenes and characters, use `--labelsAreCharacters` and/or `--keywordsAreCharacters` to make that connection in Plottr, too.

+Use `--keywordsAreTags` to import and use Scrivener keywords as tags in Plottr.

 ## Caveats and Side Effects